rwiankowski/azurefundamentals/Content/Part2-TopologyofAzure.md

 But in plain English, Azure is the public cloud offering from Microsoft that provides a wide range of IaaS (Infrastructure-as-a-Service) and PaaS (Platform-as-a-Service) services, which allow you to run almost any application or workload.

 I am unaware of any SaaS (Software-as-a-Service) offering that would be a part of Azure, but that statement might not age well, so feel free to reach out if you'd like to correct me on that.
-Before you do so, I want to acknowledge that Azure Active Directory is a SaaS offering.
-However, despite what the name indicates, it's not Azure.
-I will go deeper into that later, so please read on before sending me an angry message.
+There are areas where the line starts to get blurry - for example, when considering services like the Fabric Capacity, but have arguments to defend my postition.

 ## Buying Azure